What are data cleansing services

 Melissa specializes in data quality and address management with tools for cleansing, verifying, and enriching contact and company information.
 The platform processes addresses for many countries and territories, supporting global operations.
 You can access these services through APIs, batch processing, or direct integrations with platforms like Salesforce and Microsoft Dynamics.

-The platform includes data profiling tools that analyze your database before cleansing begins.
-This shows you exactly what problems exist and how much improvement you can expect.
-Melissa uses phonetic and fuzzy matching algorithms to find duplicates that might not be obvious, like "John Smith" and "Jon Smith" at the same company.
+The platform includes data profiling tools that analyze your database before cleansing begins, showing exactly what problems exist and expected improvement levels.
+Melissa uses phonetic and fuzzy matching algorithms to find non-obvious duplicates like "John Smith" and "Jon Smith" at the same company.

 Beyond cleansing, Melissa appends demographic, firmographic, and geographic information to customer records.
 The company focuses on providing verified data that supports mailing, shipping, and compliance operations for enterprise customers.